 Let’s look in more detail at how reimbursed health insurance premiums help employers and employees.

-How reimbursed health insurance premiums help employers
+Here's how reimbursed health insurance premiums through an HRA help employers.

 - Eliminates risk: HRAs allow employers to get out of the insurance “risk” game.
 For any employer with 50+ employees, whether they are currently self-insured or fully-insured, they are effectively responsible for their employees’ healthcare spend.
 Some employers are figuring out how to manage costs effectively: they are invested in wellness programs, engaged in high-performance network design, and interested in helping employees with chronic conditions effectively manage costs.
 Other employers would rather not try to manage employee healthcare spend.
 If that’s you, an ICHRA is the way to go.
 You can still offer generous benefits (or not generous, up to you) and your costs are fixed because you have no risk to manage.